ICAR - Central Arid Zone Research Institute

 An ISO 9001 : 2015 Certified Institute

-The ICAR Central Arid Zone Research Institute (CAZRI), headquartered in Jodhpur, Rajasthan, is India’s apex research organisation dedicated exclusively to arid zone research and development.
-Established in 1952 as the Desert Afforestation Research Station (DARS) which was then reorganised as the Desert Afforestation and Soil Conservation Station (DASCS) in 1957 and renamed Central Arid Zone Research Institute in 1959.
-Since 1966, the institute has functioned under the Indian Council of Agricultural Research (ICAR) an autonomous body under the Department of Agricultural Research and Education (DARE), Ministry of Agriculture and Farmers’ Welfare, Government of India.
+The ICAR-Central Arid Zone Research Institute (CAZRI), headquartered in Jodhpur, Rajasthan, is India’s apex research organisation dedicated exclusively to arid zone research and development.
+Established in 1952 as the Desert Afforestation Research Station (DARS) which was then reorganized as the Desert Afforestation and Soil Conservation Station (DASCS) in 1957 and renamed Central Arid Zone Research Institute in 1959.
+Since 1966, the institute has functioned under the Indian Council of Agricultural Research (ICAR), an autonomous body under the Department of Agricultural Research and Education (DARE), Ministry of Agriculture and Farmers’ Welfare, Government of India.

-CAZRI is the only national institute with a mandate to conduct basic and applied research on the sustainable development of India’s arid and semi-arid regions.
-Its core objectives include developing climate-resilient farming systems, conserving natural resources, combating desertification, improving livestock and rangeland productivity, and generating location-specific technologies suited to the fragile dry-land environment.
-The institute main campus in Jodhpur is supported by five Regional Research Stations at Bikaner, Pali, Jaisalmer, Bhuj, and Leh and three Krishi Vigyan Kendras (KVKs) at Jodhpur, Pali and Bhuj that facilitates frontline demonstrations, on farm testing, capacity building, and technology dissemination.
+CAZRI is the only national institute in India mandated to undertake both basic and applied research for the sustainable development of the country’s arid and semi-arid regions.
+Its core objectives include developing climate-resilient farming systems, conserving natural resources, combating desertification, enhancing livestock and rangeland productivity, and generating and transferring location-specific technologies suited to fragile agroecosystems.
+The institute’s main campus in Jodhpur is supported by five Regional Research Stations located at Bikaner, Pali, Jaisalmer, Bhuj, and Leh, along with three Krishi Vigyan Kendras (KVKs) at Jodhpur, Pali, and Bhuj that facilitate frontline demonstrations, on-farm testing, capacity building, and technology dissemination.

 News / Announcements